quietmonk/Pokemon_Crystal_Legacy_Gaiden_Kurt_Fix/README.md

-# Pokemon Crystal Legacy Gaiden Edition
+# Pokemon Crystal Legacy Gaiden

 This project is a hack of [TheSmithPlays's](https://www.youtube.com/@smithplayspokemon) wonderful romhack of Pokemon Crystal, titled [Pokemon Crystal Legacy](https://github.com/cRz-Shadows/Pokemon_Crystal_Legacy).
 It consists mostly of simple text edits but with a few surprises here and there that don't drastically alter the gameplay of the hack it's based on.